 How to carry the dog in the car?

 Traveling by car with our furry friends is common.
 Whether it's because we want to go on an adventure with them or for everyday needs like a simple visit to the vet.
-In these types of situations where we must take the car, we must comply with the regulations applicable in Spain , which will help us achieve both a high level of safety and comfort.
+In these types of situations where we have to take the car, we'll have to comply with the regulations applicable in Spain, something that will help us achieve both a high level of security and comfort.

 If you have questions about everything you need to keep in mind when transporting your dog in the car, you've come to the right place.
 Below, we'll review the most important points of the regulations and answer some of the most frequently asked questions.

 The traffic regulations can be found on the Directorate General of Traffic (DGT) website.
-You can consult them by clicking here .
+You can consult them by clicking here. here.

-"The driver of a vehicle is obliged to maintain his or her own freedom of movement, the necessary field of vision, and constant attention to driving, ensuring his or her own safety, that of the other occupants of the vehicle, and that of other road users.
-To this end, he or she must take special care to maintain an appropriate position and that of the other passengers, and to ensure the proper placement of any objects or animals being transported so that there is no interference between the driver and any of them (Article 11.2 of the consolidated text)."
+"The driver of a vehicle is obliged to maintain his own freedom of movement, the necessary field of vision and constant attention to driving, which guarantee his own safety, that of the rest of the occupants of the vehicle and that of other road users.
+For these purposes, he must take special care to maintain the appropriate position and that the rest of the passengers maintain it, and The proper placement of the objects or animals transported so that there is no interference between the driver and any of them (Article 11.2 of the consolidated text)."

 The best way to transport your dog in the car

-The best way to transport your pet in a car is always one that meets safety standards , while ensuring comfort and adapting to the animal's physical condition.
-The DGT recommends taking the following guidelines into account when transporting animals in a vehicle:
+The best way to take your pet in the car is always one that meets safety standards, while helping to achieve comfort and adapt to the animal's conditions.
+DGT recommends taking into account the following guidelines when transporting animals in a vehicle:

-- Always carry your pet's documentation.
-Your pet must have an up-to-date official health certificate stamped by a licensed veterinarian.
-If traveling within the European Union, you must also carry your pet's Pet Passport.
-As always, a microchip will be equally useful in case your pet gets lost.
+• Always carry your documentation.
+The pet must have an updated official health certificate stamped by a licensed veterinarian.
+If traveling within the European Union, you must also carry a Pet Passport.
+As always, a microchip will be equally useful in case your pet is lost.

-- Traffic regulations dictate that animals must be securely restrained in the vehicle to prevent them from interfering with driving.
-A separator must be placed to prevent them from causing discomfort or causing distractions.
+• Traffic regulations dictate that Animals must be securely fastened to the vehicle to prevent them from interfering with driving.
+A separator will be placed to prevent them from causing discomfort or distractions.

 Dog restraint systems

-There are several dog restraint systems we could add to our vehicle when traveling with them.
-From trunk racks and nets to carriers or harnesses with one or more anchors .
+There are several dog restraint systems that we could incorporate into our vehicle when traveling with them.
+From trunk racks and nets to carriers or harnesses with one or more anchors.

-It is important to prevent the animal from being carried by people inside the vehicle , as it could move at any moment and escape, causing the driver to be distracted or even hindering traffic.
+It is important prevent the animal from being carried in the arms of people inside the vehicle, since at any moment it could move and escape, causing the driver to be distracted or even hindering traffic.

 Tips and recommendations for traveling with dogs or other pets